 Students are best served by attending all classes.
 More than three absences will result in an incomplete or a grade of “no credit.”
 Two unexcused late arrivals or early departures are the equivalent to missing one class.
-Attendance at Final Critiques on December 16 and December 19 are mandatory.
+Attendance at Final Critiques on December 13 is mandatory.
 Speak with the instructor if you have any questions or concerns about attendance.

 Students are required to complete all weekly assignments and to present substantial work in final projects for critique at the end of the term.